 Perks are unlocked as you gain XP after completing challenges.
 These perks can unlock new advantages for the character.
 If players unlock a Train Perk on another character, then that would make it cheaper to buy.
 However, the Signature Perks are exclusive to the character they are unlocked for.

-Here is a list of all of the offense perks currently available for Velma in MultiVersus.
+Here is a list of all of the offense perks currently available for Velma:

-The Painted Target perks will increase your team’s damage by 5% if the enemies you are hitting are in hit stun.
+- Painted Target: Increase your team’s damage by 5% if the enemies you are hitting are in hit stun.
 The perk is unlocked at Mastery Level 4.

-The Shirt Cannon Sniper perk will increase your team’s projectile damage by 7% if the enemy is far away from your location.
+- Shirt Cannon Sniper: Increase your team’s projectile damage by 7% if the enemy is far away from your location.
 The Shirt Cannon Sniper perk is unlocked at Mastery Level 11.

-The Ice To Beat You perk is unlocked at Mastery Level 12.
-With this perk, your team’s projectile will deal one stack of ice debuff if they knock enemies back.
+- Ice To Beat You: Your team’s projectile will deal one stack of ice debuff if they knock enemies back.

-There is only one defense perk for Velma in MultiVersus named the Slippery Customer.
+There is only one defense perk for Velma, named the Slippery Customer.
 The perk is unlocked at Mastery Rank 7, and it increases the duration of your team’s invulnerability window by 10%.

-Similar to the Defense Perk, there is only one utility perk for Velma in MultiVersus.
+Similar to the Defense Perk, there is only one utility perk for Velma.
 It is named the Hit Me If You’re Able.
 This perk will increase your team’s dodge speed by 5%.
 It is unlocked at Mastery Level 13.

-There are two Signature Perks available for Velma in MultiVersus.
+There are two Signature Perks available for Velma:

-With the Knowledge Is Power perk, Velma allies will receive 7 gray healths after picking up Evidence.
+- Knowledge Is Power: Velma’s allies will receive 7 gray healths after picking up Evidence.
 This perk is unlocked at Mastery Level 10.

 Velma Unlockables And Costumes

-Enough about abilities and perks; let’s get into all the cosmetics you can unlock for Velma in MultiVersus.
+Enough about abilities and perks; let’s get into all the cosmetics you can unlock for Velma.
 There are currently only three unlockables available for Velma.